postgrespro/pg_probackup/Documentation.md

 Overwrites archived WAL file.
 Use this option together with the archive-push command if the specified subdirectory of the backup catalog already contains this WAL file and it needs to be replaced with its newer copy.
 Otherwise, archive-push reports that a WAL segment already exists, and aborts the operation.
 If the file to replace has not changed, archive-push skips this file regardless of the --overwrite option.

 ##### Remote Mode Options
 This section describes the options related to running pg_probackup operations remotely via SSH.
 These options can be used with `add-instance`, `set-config`, `backup`, `restore`, `archive-push` and `archive-get` commands.
-For details on configuring remote operation mode, see the section called [Using pg_probackup in the Remote Mode](#using-pg_probackup-in-the-remote-mode).
+For details on configuring remote operation mode, see the section [Using pg_probackup in the Remote Mode](#using-pg_probackup-in-the-remote-mode).

     --remote-proto
 Specifies the protocol to use for remote operations.
 Currently only the SSH protocol is supported.
 Possible values are: